kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 ### Relevancy of F-Score in Today’s Economy

 The empirical study of the F-Score is based on companies selected from 1976 and 1996.
-Since then, in the past 20 years, the overall economy landscape has experience massive seismic shifts; from multiple recessions (Dot.com bubble burst from 1997-2001, The Great Recession from 2007-2012) to the explosive growth of tech-based companies and slow-decline of manufacturing firms.
-Besides, there have been monumental changes to organization structure of companies, many opting for a more flat-based structure rather than a hierarchical one to cope with the ever-changing economy.
+Since then, in the past 20 years, the overall economy landscape has experienced massive seismic shifts; from multiple recessions (Dot.com bubble burst from 1997-2001, The Great Recession from 2007-2012) to the explosive growth of tech-based companies and slow-decline of manufacturing firms.
+Besides, there have been monumental changes to organization structure of companies, many opting for a more flat-based structure rather than a hierarchical one to take advantage of revolutionary IT developments to tackle the ever-changing economy.
 This has in-turn impact on how companies’ resources and finances are managed.

-While the aforementioned events may undermine the credibility of the F-Score, amongst the many changes, stronger financial regulations and corporate governance have been consistently implemented across the decades, aiming for higher financial reporting transparency and accountability.
-These developments have strengthened F-Score’s core idea of utilizing historical financial performance data to predict strong performers.
+While the aforementioned events may undermine the credibility of the F-Score, amongst the many changes, stronger financial regulations and corporate governance have strengthened F-Score’s core idea of utilizing historical financial performance data to predict strong performers.
+Financial regulatory compliance has been consistently implemented and its framework improved across the decades, aiming for higher financial reporting transparency and accountability.
 To name one, the enactment of the Sarbanes-Oxley Act also known the “Public Company Accounting Reform and Investor Protection Act in response to the financial scandal revolving Enron mandates strict reforms to improve financial disclosures from  corporations from possibly fraudulent activities.
 With better financial reporting, financial data provided from companies can be used more reliably for analytic purposes.

 In conclusion, while recent economy changes may downplay F-Score’s usefulness, the stringent financial disclosures required from companies serves as an overarching foundation for F-Score due to its heavy reliance on such data.
-These circumstances give rise to strong motivation and purpose to reassess the credibility of the F-Score and modify the indicators accordingly if needed to suit the different stance of today’s economy.
+These circumstances give rise to strong motivation and purpose to reassess the credibility of the F-Score and modify the indicators accordingly if needed, to suit the different stance of today’s economy.

 ### Extension of F-Score's Applicability to Non-Financially Distressed Companies

+F-Score was originally intended to identify profitable returns from high book-to-market companies which are usually associated with financially distress firms.
+The formation of the F-Score naturally takes into account the specific financial characteristics of such firms.
+Therefore, F-Score's underlying fundamental theory and rationales should be access to determine its application on non-financially distressed companies.

 **Market Efficiency Hypothesis**

 The original F-Score is firmly based on taking advantage of the varying degrees of the Market Efficiency hypothesis, which influence the extent of share prices incorporating financial information.

 The original F-Score states that due to the lack of current financial information of financial distressed companies instigated by low coverage from financial institutions, it has bolstered the informational weight of financial statements and its influence on holding returns.
+Besides, due to the low coverage, F-Score takes advantage of the slow dissemination of financial information, investing in selected companies before such information is reflected into the share price.

-Conversely, taking into account of the rapid dissemination of readily available public information for companies, financial information from financial statements should not have as a significant impact on its holding returns.Therefore, the application of F-Score on companies in general may be dampenned.
+Conversely, taking into account of the rapid circulation of financial information for public-listed companies, financial statements should not have as a significant impact on its holding returns compared to financially distressed companies.
+Therefore, the application of F-Score on companies in general may be dampenned.

 **F-Score Indicators**

-F-Score was originally intended to identify profitable returns from high book-to-market companies which are usually associated with financially distress firms.
-Therefore, the rationale behind each F-Score’s indicators reflects the performance of such firms while taking their financial characteristics into consideration.

-Using F-Score as a general tool for evaluating companies’ return regardless of their book-to-market value may not be as effective.
 To assess the applicability of F-Score on all companies, F-Score indicators relevant specifically to high book-to-market companies should be discerned and their basis evaluated.

-After assessing each indicator, the F-Score Indicator “Change in Number of Shares” stands out as the sole indicator specifically to address high book-to-market companies.
+After evaluating each indicator, the F-Score Indicator “Change in Number of Shares” stands out as the sole indicator that specifically address high book-to-market companies.
 As noted from Joseph D. Piotroksi’s F-Score Paper:

 >“….Financially distressed firms that raise external capital could be signalling their inability to generate sufficient internal funds to service future obligations.
 Moreover, the fact that these firms are willing to issue equity when their stock prices are likely to be depressed (i.e., high cost of capital) highlights the poor financial condition facing these firms”